zorbash/zorbash.github.com/content/post/phoenix-websockets-under-a-microscope.md

 As you may read in the [Phoenix.Channel documentation][phoenix-channel] there are 3 functions `push/3`, `broadcast_from3/` and `broadcast/3`
-which can be used to send data to connected client(s) but have some not so subtle differences.
+which can be used to send data to connected clients, but have some not so subtle differences.

-* [push/3][channel-push-3] Broadcast the event to the current subscriber
+* [push/3][channel-push-3] Broadcasts the event to the current subscriber
 * [broadcast_from/3][channel-broadcast_from-3] Broadcasts the event to
   all but the current subscribers of a given topic
 * [broadcast/3][channel-broadcast-3] Broadcasts an event to all the